digitalcredentials/docs/integration/jff.md

 `org.dcconsortium://request?auth_type=bearer&issuer=jff&challenge=90u09j04&vc_request_url=http://issuer.myserver.org/exchange/8989844`

-Make sure the end user understands that they must click the link from a web browser on their phone, and that they must already have the wallet installed.
+Make sure the end user understands that they must click the deep link while on their phone, from either a web page or an email, and that they must already have the DCC wallet installed.

 [Install the DCC LCW from here - Apple and Android](https://lcw.app)

+### Deep Link

 The deep link must start with either: